bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   metric is calculated is implementation-specific.
 Maximum value indicates the route was recently retracted and is temporarily unreachable (see Section 3.5.5 of {{I-D.ietf-babel-rfc6126bis}}).
-  Either babel-route-calculated-metric or babel-route-received-metric MUST be provided.
+  At least one of babel-route-calculated-metric and babel-route-received-metric MUST be non-zero.
+  Having both be non-zero is expected for a route that is received and subsequently advertised.
   This is a 16-bit unsigned integer.

 babel-route-seqno: